-Moreover, victims of terrorism may be eligible to apply for compensation based on legislation established for victims of war, from State-run funds, which are only available in Rheinland-Pfalz, Baden-Württemberg, Niedersachsen, Schleswig-Holstein and Bayern.
-Again, this compensation is also subject to the discretionary power of the Funds, rather than a victim's right.
-In order to qualify for compensation, the attack needs to have happened on the territory of the Land, and the victim needs to be a citizen.
+Victims of terrorism may also be eligible to apply for compensation from State-run funds, which are available in Rheinland-Pfalz, Baden-Württemberg, Niedersachsen, Schleswig-Holstein and Bayern.
+This compensation is also subject to the discretionary power of the Funds, rather than a victim's right.
+In order to qualify for compensation, the attack needs to have happened on the territory of the Land, or the victim needs to be a citizen.